About

 wistrom-at-work-1-.jpg

 Many people don't know his name, but they know his paintings.
-He's often referred to as "the artist that paints Seattle underwater" or "the artist that paints peaceful post-apocalyptic scenes of cities."
-Still other people know him as the artist that creates amazing surrealism, so detailed it looks like a photograph.
-And many had the opportunity to watch him paint at Art Shows in the malls during the 70's and 80's - his original paintings were of boats, lighthouses, and Northwest scenes.
-His artistic career has spanned 52 years and counting.
-He is that artist guy; Tim Wistrom - Artist, and yes, he's still doing it.
+He's often referred to as "the artist that paints Seattle underwater".
+Still other people know him as the artist that creates amazing realism, so detailed it looks like a photograph.
+Many had the opportunity to watch him paint at Art Shows in the malls during the 70's and 80's - his original paintings included boats, lighthouses, and Northwest scenes.

 "Look at my paintings with a sense of humor and creativity, as my goal is to spark your imagination.
 Consider a world gone by and a world yet to be.
 Just Imagine! " -Tim Wistrom

 Tim works with acrylic paint on canvas, using paint brushes.
-There are no computers, no projectors, no airbrushes, not even a plumb line - only the paint and brushes.
 Every painting is done completely freehand, the old-fashioned way.
 He is a natural artist, self-taught, showing his talent at a very young age.
 His career started in 1969, when he was still in high school, and continues today.

-The lure of the road called Tim for many years, and he enjoyed traveling to a variety of Art Festivals in Washington, Oregon, California, Arizona, Nevada, Texas, Idaho, Colorado, Utah, and Florida, participating every year in about 30 events.
+The lure of the road called Tim for many years, and he enjoyed traveling to a variety of Art Festivals in Washington, Oregon, California, Arizona, Nevada, Texas, Idaho, Colorado, Utah, and Florida, participating every year in 25-30 events.

-All that changed in 2020 with the Covid disease and all of the shows he regularly did were cancelled.
-Fortunately, his studio is in La Conner, WA., and open to the public.
-He's able to paint daily, as well as display all of his new paintings and prints.
+All that changed in 2020 with the Covid and all of the shows were cancelled.
+Fortunately, his studio is in La Conner, WA. stayed open.
+He was able to paint daily and display all of his new paintings and prints.
 Stop by sometime!

 divingfrmd.jpg

-Our Mixed-Media Paintings are Fine Art Reproductions on Canvas that Tim adds detail by hand painting right on the canvas, creating a unique and individual image.
+Mixed-Media Paintings are Fine Art Reproductions on canvas.
 Many of Tim's original paintings are very large, so a smaller sized Mixed-Media Painting would be the next best thing.
 They have the look, feel, and longevity of an original painting for a fraction of the cost.

 nighttimeweb.jpg